-Specifications for Fortran 2003 are available, however, as of 2008 only some features of it are implemented in selected compilers.
-Those described below are untested and should serve as general ideas.
+Specifications for Fortran 2003 are available, however, only some features are implemented in selected compilers.
+Before using, test that your compiler support them.
 For a more complete description, search for "Features of Fortran 2003" on the Internet.

 Automatic (re)sizing of allocatable matrices in expressions